coralproject/talk/docs/architecture-metadata.md

 }
 ```

-If, however, we [look at the resolver](https://github.com/coralproject/talk/blob/a47e2378e96f34f25447782f3e7ce59fa48ec791/graph/resolvers/dont_agree_action.js) for that field, we see that `message` is [destructured](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) from the metadata object and returned.
+If, however, we [look at the resolver](https://github.com/coralproject/talk/blob/a47e2378e96f34f25447782f3e7ce59fa48ec791/graph/resolvers/dont_agree_action.js) for that field, we see that `reason` is [destructured](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) from the metadata object and returned.

 ```
 // graph/resolvers/dont_agree_action.js